5 Hot Tub Repairs You Can Do Yourself

-The easiest way to replace the shaft seal is to replace the entire wet end, as shown in these wet end replacement videos.
+The easiest way to replace the shaft seal is to replace the entire wet end.
 The wet end is everything that in front of the motor, we have center discharge and side discharge wet ends to fit most spa pumps.
 In this way the entire pump is new, not just the shaft seal, including the impeller, seal plate, diffuser and volute housing.
 You could just replace the shaft seal, most spa therapy pumps use the #200 seal or the #201 seal.

 New Topside Control Panel